 CHARLOTTE, N.C. — At WCNC Charlotte, we are focusing our coronavirus coverage on facts, not fear.
 We aim to give our viewers the information they need from officials to best protect themselves during the COVID-19 pandemic.

-- Cases in South Carolina: 96,132 total cases of COVID-19 with 1,863 deaths.
-The South Carolina Department of Health and Environmental Control (DHEC) announced 1,295 new confirmed cases of coronavirus and 44 additional confirmed deaths Thursday.
-The percentage of positive tests in South Carolina 19.7% for Wednesday's 6,589 tests.
+- Cases in South Carolina: 351,887 total cases of COVID-19 with 5,654 deaths.
+The South Carolina Department of Health and Environmental Control (DHEC) announced 4,584 new cases of coronavirus on Sunday with 76 new confirmed deaths and 2,375 COVID-related hospitalizations.
+The percentage of positive tests is 23.5%.

-- Cases in Mecklenburg County: 21,668 Mecklenburg County residents have tested positive for COVID-19 and 230 related deaths have been reported.
-As of August 4, an average of 183 individuals with confirmed COVID-19 infections were hospitalized at acute care facilities in the county.
+- Cases in Mecklenburg County: 77,030 Mecklenburg County residents have tested positive for the coronavirus and 691 related deaths have been reported since the pandemic began.
+13.8% of individuals tested were positive for COVID-19 over the last week.

 North Carolina cases of COVID-19